PicoPlanetDev/Target-Analysis/README.md

     b.
 Load File allows you to select a CSV data file to see a graph of shooting performance including score and X Count.
 Remember, these are designed for a single shooter.
 Please copy and paste data files / folder to another location to isolate them to score only a single shooter.

+## Teams
+Target Analysis supports the creation and analysis of two teams in a match.
+While still somewhat limited, targets can be added to a team as they are scored and team scores can be added up and viewed.
+Team data is saved into a CSV file for future reference.

+### Getting started with Teams functionality:
+1. Click File -> Teams to open the teams menu.
+2. Add a name for `Team 1` and `Team 2` by selecting their respective tabs and typing in the names
+3. Enable teams using the switch at the top of the menu
+4. Close the teams menu
+5. Before scoring a target, select the team to add the target to by clicking one of the radio buttons on the right side of the top options pane
+6. To add targets to another team, simply select the other team before scoring them.
+7. When using the Open Folder functionality, only one teams' targets may be in the folder.
+Therefore, you must separate the targets into two folders if you intend to use Open Folder.
+8. To add up the scores for each team, reopen the Teams window (File -> Teams) and select `Load Scores`
+9. The total scores for each team will be displayed below.
+10. You can click on the `Open CSV` button for either team to see individual scores on that team.
+Make sure that a spreadsheet viewer is installed such as Excel or Calc.
+11. To disable teams, turn off the switch in the Teams window.
+Then (warning: deletes all data in the `data` and `images/output` dirs) click File -> Clear Data to remove all team scores.
+Team names and enabled status remain saved.

 ## If Target Analysis is not working properly:

 Click File -> Settings to open the settigs menu.